visha007/cmpt479_term_proj_repo/README.md

 pytest --ekstazi-clean
 ```

-This removes the `jsonData` directory at the start of the pytest run.
+This resets the `.pytest_cache/v/ekstazi/dependencies.json` file contents at the start of the pytest run.

 ---